Mercury Detox Information for

 1. Chlorella - Chlorella is a strong mercury mobilizer, as well as being a binder.
 In other words, it can get mercury loose from accumulation pockets in organs and can also assist with binding it so that it doesn't land somewhere else on the way out.
 I'm getting chlorella in an organic greens drink I drink (I like Suja and get those at Kroger) but also ordered some Clean Chlorella on amazon.
 It's from Vital Extracts and here's a link: Clean Chlorella

 2. Pectin - Fruit pectin is most often made from apples.
 Since apples are a crop that gets a lot of pesticide sprayed on them when conventionally grown, I suggest organic or no pectin at all.
 It's a great binder and when used with chlorella provides powerful help for detoxing mercury.
 Organic apple sauce is an option for getting pectin but there is more in the peel than the pulp.
 You can make pectin by cooking down organic apples into a sauce too.
 Lemon and orange peel and pith are other pectin sources.
 I can't handle lemon peel but kinda like lemon and orange pith.
 With lemon, I can also make lemon water to help detox my liver so that's a cool bonus.
 I'm eating organic apple sauce and using organic pectin because trying to detox with non-organic apple pectin doesn't make sense.
 Conventionally grown apples are heavily pesticided.
+Update on organic pectin - The fda has determined that apple pectin may not be called "organic" if it is extracted using alcohol.
+I didn't realize alcohol was used in making pectin but apparently so.
+This means you may not be able to find true organic pectin but can find pectin made from organic apples.

 A note on pectin: Almost every website I found listed pectin as a binder of mercury.
 However, at least one resource that posited that pectin worked more by lowering inflammation than binding.
 I'm still researching all of this but figure if pectin has any binding capacity at all, it may help.